Vaibhavs10/fast-mcp-with-groq/README.md

 }
 ```

-Optionally, we can define a System Prompt that helps steer the LLM
+Optionally, we can define a System Prompt that helps steer the LLM.
+This is defined in `/browser-agent/PROMPT.md` for you to use.

 ```markdown
 You are an agent - please keep going until the user’s query is completely resolved, before ending your turn and yielding back to the user.
 Only terminate your turn when you are sure that the problem is solved, or if you need more info from the user to solve the problem.